- The Chandalar District is home to seven past producing alluvial mines

 - Provides non-dilutive funds to further advance lode targets

 - 2010 production at Little Squaw mine totaled 1,522 ounces of gold

 - 10.5 million cubic yards @ 0.025 oz/yd3 (250,000 ounces)*

 - Bulk mineable- economies of scale

-Goldrich believes this asset gives the potential for significant alluvial (placer) production while the hard-rock targets are developed.
+Goldrich believes this asset provides the potential for significant alluvial (placer) production while the hard-rock targets are further developed.
 Goldrich completed a test mine in 2009, producing approximately 600 ounces of gold, and commenced its first step in commercial production in 2010, producing approximately 1,500 ounces of gold.
 Goldrich did not operate the mine in 2011.

 * This mineralized material is not a mineral reserve as defined in SEC Industry Guide 7.